alicyang/Meridian/README.md

 ## Usage

 1. Navigate to any website.
-2. Click the Meridian extension icon to activate guidance.
+2. Click the Meridian extension icon to interact with AI-powered chat and make queries about the page content.
+Follow step-by-step instructions for multi-step tasks.
-3. Hover over elements to see highlights and explanations.
-4. Follow step-by-step instructions for multi-step tasks.

----

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request with your improvements.

----

-## License

-This project is licensed under the MIT License.
+3. Use the hovering search widget to search for anything on the page semantically.
+4. Highlight text and right-click to select trigger Meridian's in-line explain in context tooltip.
+5. Open any pdf to view in Meridian's PDF viewer.
+The explain in context tooltip should also be available here.